Deploy ManageEngine Endpoint Central Agent using Intune

 Deploy Old version of ManageEngine Desktop Central agent using Intune

-If you are using an older version of ManageEngine Desktop Central agent and want to deploy it on users devices using intune.
+If you use an older version of the ManageEngine Desktop Central agent and want to deploy it on users’ devices using Intune.
 Then you can follow below steps.

 Download ManageEngine Desktop central agent